-True Meaning of Life Purpose
+Meaning of Life Purpose

 The term “life purpose” refers to the belief that we exist in this reality for a specific reason, for a higher cause that places us in the grand story of human existence.

-Discovering your purpose means finding that one special thing you are meant to do in this lifetime.
+Discovering your purpose means finding that special thing you are meant to do in this lifetime.
 We all have many small purposes in our lives, but there is one that relates to how we spend the majority of our time.

+However, just because something is our purpose, that doesn’t mean that following it will be an easy path.
 Personal development enthusiasts, including myself, often hope that by following their purpose, their lives might just get easier, and the ‘rules of life’ won’t apply to them.
 Unfortunately, that is not possible.

 We can align with our purpose and have a more meaningful life, but the rules of life will still apply.
 Life might still be challenging, but we will enjoy it because we are exactly where we’re meant to be.